ThunderID/HR_WEB/README.md

 9. Login Using email : hr@thunderid.com, password : admin

 ## What's New?
-1. Updating crud for follow start, changing version of package chart to 1.2.2
+1. Updating table structure, see archives/erd ii, changing version of package work and chauth to 1.2.2
-2. Rule of log file: USING EMAIL!
+2. Cause of restructure table, please report if there are issue or malfunction.
+Also use import database in archive so should not wait to longer for seed.
+Remember to run composer update
-3. Updating API For Tracker
+3. Rule of log file: USING EMAIL!
 4. Running HR WEB in 2 port, first port (primary port), second port (8400 for api)
 5. Please check app/Http/routes.api.php for test api, for test api running in primary port